-- (2) Persons in charge of vehicles within a port area shall move their vehicles as required by the Director.
-Whoever refuses to move his vehicle when required is guilty of an offence and such vehicle may be moved by the Director at the risk and expense of the owner. - 106.
-Whoever drives a mechanically propelled vehicle within a port area so as to cause danger to any person or property is guilty of an offence.
+- 105. (1) Vehicles engaged in the removal of goods or passengers or both, from port areas, will operate on a number system, and take the place assigned to them by the Director. - (2) Persons in charge of vehicles within a port area shall move their vehicles as required by the Director.
+A person who refuses to move his vehicle when required commits an offence and such vehicle may be moved by the Director at the risk and expense of the owner.